2026 Small Kitchen Renovation Cost Reality

 - Week 5: Cabinet and counter installation

-- Week 6: Backsplash, appliances, final touches
+- Week 6: Backsplash, appliances, final inspections, punch list

 Small kitchen renovation in Chicago isn't about compromise — it's about creativity.
 Every successful small kitchen we've designed proves that size doesn't determine functionality.
 With the right layout, smart storage, and visual tricks, your 75-square-foot kitchen can work better than spaces twice its size.